-The only drawback of the pack is the less comfortable suspension and its unisex design making it not ideal for every woman.
-However, the portability makes it an awesome choice for the best women’s backpack or men’s backpack.
+The portability makes it an awesome choice for the best women’s backpack or men’s backpack.
 The front load and the ability to keep your clothes folded is awesome.
 The 40L is great for carry on luggage while the 55L and 70L are good for long-term trips.